WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 The information seemed to be a slightly more flowery version of the "Early Life," "Education," and "Career" sections of [his Wikipedia page](https://en.wikipedia.org/wiki/Bobby_Jindal), which he totally did not write himself.
 But besides his very impressive resume, I knew that Jindal was a career Republican and briefly participated in the 2016 primaries.
 I was interested to see how he would engage with and try to persuade Yale students, who have earned quite a reputation for being aggressively liberal.

 Anyway, not having participated in a YPU debate before, I had no idea how it would play out.
 Luckily, I sat next to a friend and YPU veteran who informed me about Robert's Rules of Order and how things would break down.
 Essentially, each party had a representative who talked up the party and invited undifferentiated guests (like myself) to join them at their weekly debates and discussions.
-There were much stomping and gnashing of teeth (the YPU takes itself quite seriously).
+There was much stomping and gnashing of teeth (the YPU takes itself quite seriously).
 It was more than an hour before I actually got to hear Jindal speak.

 ## Bobby Jindal's Talk

 The first thing I'll say is that Jindal is a really impressive speaker.
-Quite apart from his policies (which I largely disagree with), his points were delivered neatly and intuitively.
-He kept a healthy balance of anecdote and evidence, and spoke to his public service experiences without letting them distract from his point.
-He also made some pretty interesting points.
+His points were delivered neatly and intuitively.
+He kept a healthy balance of anecdote and evidence, and spoke to his public service experiences without letting them distract from his points, which were all quite interesting.

 First of all, Jindal introduced the topic in a remarkable way.
 He began by talking about his own son's journey through the health system, and the emotional and financial burdens that came with open heart surgery.
-He then claimed the largely liberal position that health care is a fundamental human right.
-In his words:
+He then took the largely liberal position that health care is a fundamental human right.
+In his words (paraphrased):

 > I believe healthcare is a right.
 The issue is not whether or not to expand and improve healthcare, but what the instrument of reform will be.
 In my view, the government's role should be ensuring a robust marketplace that is competitive, transparent, accountable, effective, and accessible.